-In any event, and in all cases, you must assess and justify whether to resort to video surveillance, how to place the cameras, select and configure the systems, and how to implement the data protection safeguards defined in this Privacy Guide and the Milestone Hardening Guide.
+In any event, and in all cases, you must assess and justify whether to resort to video surveillance, how to place the cameras, select and configure the systems, and how to implement the required data protection safeguards.
+For more information about securing your XProtect VMS installations, see the hardening guide and the certificate guide.